Record-keeping software that will help you find better treatment strategies

 Completed Treatment Units

-Completed Treatment Units (CTUs) of consenting patient’s de-identified data (the complex of information described in the image to the right) will be the lifeblood of this project.
+Completed Treatment Units (CTUs) of consenting patient’s de-identified data will therefore be the lifeblood of this project.

-As CTUs accumulate, they should gradually enable us to ever more clearly determine what works (or doesn’t) in the real world in all conditions and Chinese medical constitutional diagnoses we generally encounter.
+As CTUs accumulate, they should gradually enable us to ever more clearly determine what works (or doesn’t) in the real world in all conditions and Chinese medical constitutional diagnoses we generally encounter and will be the basis of the TCMCR’s Effective Treatment Reports.

 Harnessing the insights possible from large pragmatic data, the TCMCR aims to facilitate continuous improvement in our profession, with your help as part of the TCMCR community.

-CTUs should answer important clinical questions, such as…
+CTUs should also answer important clinical questions, such as:

 Project Background and Next Steps